|

 Example

-of application of the formula: Assume play with one deck, you
+of application of the formula: Assume you play with one deck, you

 are the only player at table, you hold Q, 2, 4, A (total